Updated 24 Aug 2023

 Finishing a question set includes stepping through the correct answers and explanations for questions you missed in that set.
 You can tell that you’re at the end of a question set when you see the Keep Going button.

-Dynamic Study Modules in the course menu, this means modules are available for your course.
+the Practice, study, or review questions link (top right) or the Dynamic Study Modules link in the ”Welcome back!" area of the Course Home, this means modules are available for your course.

 - You cannot print Dynamic Study Modules.